neustartklima/ich-kann-klima/DEVELOPMENT.md

 This repository uses GitHub Actions to build and deploy the frontend to GitHub Pages.
 So, every time you push to `main` branch, a pipeline is started which runs the test, builds the production version and copies the generated files to `gh-pages` branch.
 See `.github/workflows` how this is done.

+## Peek Mode

+In development mode "Peek" is displayed in the upper right corner.
+Click on it to reveal a whole bunch of information about the current game state.
+In production this can be enabled by setting the key `devMode` to `true` in the local store of the web browser.

+This can be done by selecting "Inspect" or "Untersuchen" in the context menu of the web page.
+Then locate the local storage (firefox: "Web-Storage", chrome: "Application").
+It should contain a key `game`.
+Add a key (double click or plus sign) and change it to `devMode` and change its value to `true`.